vnchlsn/OsmoFold/docs/parallel.rst

       Example: `["trehalose", "sucrose"]`

-- **`backbone`**: A boolean that indicates whether to include contributions from the protein backbone.

 - **`custom_tfe`**: OPTIONAL.
 A dictionary of custom transfer free energy (TFE) values for specific osmolytes.

       Example: `{'A': 52.1, 'C': -31.2, 'D': 79.9, ...}`